YazanAlmatar99/Face-Analyzer-React/README.md

-# COVID19-Dashboard
+# Face Analyzer

-### You can see the Project running on http://covid19.yazanalmatar.com
+### You can see the Project running on http://myface.yazanalmatar.com

 ### Built using ReactJS and fully customized to run on Desktop and Mobile